Markers come in many different styles, materials, and colors, and there are numerous ways to customize them.

 Mausoleums: Mausoleums are free-standing buildings that serve as monuments and house the remains of a single person or of multiple people.
 By far, this is the most expensive option for a grave monument.

-Detailed Breakdown of Headstone and Grave Marker Costs
+Average Headstone and Grave Marker Costs

 Markers can be purchased from cemeteries, funeral homes, monument retailers, or online retailers.
 A number of additional costs, like shipping, installation fees, cemetery fees, and others, may apply — be sure to take these costs into account before making a final purchase decision.